History of Nicaragua: Ortega back in power (2006–present)

 In the Nicaraguan general election, 2006 Daniel Ortega gained some 38% of the vote in the single round, thus returning to power for his second term overall.
 The constitution at the time included a ban on immediate reelection of an incumbent president and on any one individual serving more than two terms as president.
 That notwithstanding, Ortega ran again and won the Nicaraguan general election, 2011 amid accusations of fraud by losing candidate Fabio Gadea Mantilla.
 Economic growth during most of those two terms was strong, and tourism in Nicaragua grew especially strongly, in part thanks to the perception of Nicaragua as a safe country to visit.

 The Nicaraguan general election, 2016 saw a partial electoral boycott by the opposition and again accusations of electoral fraud as well, as accusations that the abstention rate was higher than the one officially published by the government.
 The Nicaraguan Canal was an issue of public debate and some controversy.
 Starting 19 April 2018, criticism of the Ortega government over the canal, forest fires in the Indio Maíz nature reserve, and a planned reform of the social security system led to the 2018–2022 Nicaraguan protests to which the government responded with violence and harsh repression.

+On 20 July 2026, Daniel Ortega announced the abolition of the electoral system in order to prevent the opposition from taking power.
+He stated "There won't be any more elections here for them to try to seize the government and seize power" and "The days when parties backed by the Yankees and the Somocistas would return to power are over - never again."
+Nicaraguan lawmakers moved to carry out this plan.